Original illustration from The Chakra-Handbook

 The seven primary chakras are located along a central vertical axis of our spine and open toward the front of the body like a blossom (see Figure 2 below).
 These circular energy centers are in constant motion, rotating, attracting energy - receiving or radiating.

 At the center of each chakra, in its deepest point, is a stem-like channel that extends to the spine and merges with it, thus connecting the individual chakra with the sushumna (the most important energy channel) which ascends within the spine to the top of the head.
-More on that and Medifast coupons later.
+More on that later.

 Like a flower, a "stem" branches out from our spine into the shape similar to that of a lotus flower.
 Think of our spine like a central stem.